GfSE/SAF-Cameo-Profile/README.md

 ## Releases
 This is the main branch reflecting the current state of development.
+We recently (Frebruary 2026) switched to automated builds, from now all snapshots are available from the Releases Page.

+**Please download from the [Releases Page of the Repository](https://github.com/GfSE/SAF-Cameo-Profile/releases)**

 The following releases are available, each of which is kept in a separate branch:
 * [Initial Release](https://github.com/GfSE/SAF-Cameo-Profile/tree/Initial-Release)